panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 The function `sum1` has parameters named `num1` and `num2`, while inside the `Sum` type the parameters are named `a` and corresponingly `b`.
 That's OK and `sum1` is still of type `Sum`.

-Moreover, you can use only 1 or even no parameters in the functions, and they'd still satisfy `Sum` type:
+Moreover, you can use 1 or zero parameters in functions, and they'd still satisfy `Sum` type:

 ```typescript
 type Sum = (a: number, b: number) => number